doug3236/i1Patches/ReadMe.md

         with white patches to be a multiple of 29*n_rows.
         It also prevents randomization so produces charts the same as would appear in i1Profiler.

-    i1Patches -t ....
+    i1Patches -[t|t2] ....
-        Same as "-T" above but only create i1Profiler iSiS "txf" and RGB CGATs files.
+        Same as "-T" above but only create i1Profiler iSiS/i1Pro2 "txf" and RGB CGATs files.
         It doesn't create tif images files.
 Use this when using i1Profiler to print target images from the txf files.
-The CGATs files must be used for i1Pro2 with care to set the page values to defaults for landscape US letter size. i1Profiler uses the default patche sizes: 6mm for i1isis (Profile) and 8mm (Landscape) for i1Pro2 on US letter size paper.
+The CGATs files must be used with care to set the page values to defaults for profile (i1isis) or landscape (i1isis) US letter size. i1Profiler uses the default patche sizes: 6mm for i1isis (Profile) and 8mm (Landscape) for i1Pro2 on US letter size paper.